WrestleMania X-Seven: Aftermath

 Shane McMahon's next feud would involve Kurt Angle, as he would crash Angle's Olympic Gold Medal Ceremony reenactment on the May 21 edition of Raw.
 Angle was celebrating the return of his gold medal from Chris Benoit, which he won back the previous night at Judgment Day.
 Shane interrupted the ceremony and mocked Angle, while declaring the return of WCW.
 This led an enraged Angle to deliver an Angle Slam to Shane.
 Shane would return the favor on the June 11 edition of Raw with an assist from The Undertaker.
 The two would eventually meet in a streetfight at King of the Ring, which was the third of three matches for Kurt Angle on the night.

 The other two matches were the Semifinals and Final of the King of the Ring tournament, in which Angle was the defending champion.
 He would lose to Edge in the finals of the tournament, thanks to interference from Shane.
 Following Edge's King of the Ring win, this led to Christian becoming increasingly jealous of Edge's success.
 The two would break up on the September 3, 2001 edition of Raw following Christian's loss to The Rock in a WCW title match.
 After a brief feud for the WWF Intercontinental Championship, both men would go on to become successful singles wrestlers in their own right with Edge being best known as the "Rated R Superstar."

 This would be the only WrestleMania for Paul Heyman as a commentator.
+And notably, in 2020, Tommy Dreamer (who worked for Paul Heyman in ECW) claimed that he contemplated murdering Heyman and then killing himself at the event due to Heyman's financial mistreatment of Dreamer and other ECW wrestlers, but changed his mind after receiving a phone call from Jim Ross.